okcoders/2017-fall-front-end/classes/week-02/day-02/README.md

 The name Material comes from the idea that your working with light fabrics.
 The concepts in material match this "model."

 ### material properties
 	* Each with an X & Y position and layered in a Z position (aka elevation).
 	* All Material elements are 1 pixel "thick".
-	* No 2 elements can occupy the same space or "bleed" into eachother.
+	* No 2 elements can occupy the same space or "bleed" into each other.
 	* Materials can change shape, join, and split

 ### elevation
-	* Elements cast shadows bashed on their evelation.
+	* Elements cast shadows bashed on their elevation.
 	* Generally elevation movement should be limited to user response/interaction
-	* A childs elevation is relative to the parents.
+	* A child's elevation is relative to the parents.
 	* All elements have a default or resting elevation.
 Including things like dialog boxes and mouse pointers.

 ### animation
 	* Material elements can be created & destroyed at any place at any time.
-	* Material elments can move any direction & even twist and turn
+	* Material elements can move any direction & even twist and turn

 ### style
 	* [Material colors](http://materializecss.com/color.html#palette)